27 Flattering Portrait Poses for Photographers & Models

 Practice makes perfect – there’s no doubt about that.
 However, knowing some photography poses to use as guidelines can help you improve quicker.

-In this article, you’ll find portrait poses that you can start practising right away.
+In this article, you’ll find different types of portrait poses that you can start practising right away.

 Also, there are some extra tips at the end to help you become more photogenic and learn how to pose.